-We are currently operating in a period of global economic uncertainty, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Ukraine and Russia, continuing U.S. sanctions on China's microchip manufacturing, the coronavirus ("COVID-19") pandemic, inflation and rising interest rates.
-U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions, including the military conflict in Ukraine and the resulting sanctions imposed on Russia.
-Although the length and impact of the ongoing military conflict is highly unpredictable, the conflict in Ukraine could continue to disrupt markets, including significant volatility in credit and capital markets, increases in commodity prices, supply chain interruptions, as well as the potential for increased risk of cyber disruptions.
-We are continuing to monitor the situation in Ukraine, including its global effects, and assessing its impact on our business, including the timing of our sales as certain customers purchase safety stock for their own supply chains.
-Although our business has not been materially impacted by the ongoing military conflict in Ukraine as of the date of this filing, we have experienced higher utility costs at our Germany operations in light of the European Union's sanctions on Russia.
-It is impossible to predict the extent to which our operations, or those of our customers or suppliers, will be impacted, or the ways in which the conflict may impact our business, cash flows or results of operations.
+We are currently operating in a period of global economic uncertainty, which has been significantly impacted by geopolitical instability due to ongoing military conflicts, such as between Ukraine and Russia and between Israel and Hamas, continuing U.S. sanctions on China's microchip manufacturing, inflation and fluctuating interest rates.
+U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions.
+Although the length and impact of the ongoing military conflicts are highly unpredictable, they could lead to market disruptions, including volatility in credit and capital markets, increases in commodity prices, supply chain interruptions, as well as the potential for increased risk of cyber disruptions.
+We are continuing to monitor the ongoing military conflicts, including their global effects, and assessing their potential impact on our business, including the timing of our sales as certain customers purchase safety stock for their own supply chains.
+As of the date of this filing, we have not been materially impacted by the ongoing military conflicts.
+It is impossible to predict the extent to which our operations, or those of our customers or suppliers, will be impacted, or the ways in which these conflicts may impact our business, cash flows or results of operations.